by Mark Simpson

 Call me pedantic, but tapping your foot or putting your hand under a toilet stall partition doesn’t make you particularly lesbian, gay, bisexual or transgendered.
 Or part of any community with whom you share ‘vested interests’.

 Judging by the rush to ‘out’ Craig as a ‘hypocritical closeted gay’ by hordes of callous bloggers and columnists, and the scorn poured on his claims that he’s not gay, it seems that liberals are equipped with even better and stricter sexpolicing instincts than Minnesota’s Finest.
-Liberals don’t just finger your collar, they finger your soul — divine your innermost desires, make identifications on your behalf and work out what your own vested interests are for you.
+Liberals don’t just finger your collar, they finger your soul – divining your innermost desires, making identifications on your behalf and working out what your own vested interests are for you.
 Even though they’ve never met you or shared a bathroom with you.

 After all, Minnesota’s sexpolice, as the (cute, young) arresting officer (pictured above) makes clear in the taped interview with Craig, are not concerned whether someone is gay or not – merely whether they might be soliciting sex in a bathroom.
 Or whether they respond to their own flirtatious footsie.
 And by the way, I know I’m being pedantic again, but we don’t even know that Craig was looking for sex in that bathroom.
 Yes, of course, it seems quite possible, very likely even, but we only have a policeman’s word for it.
 And liberals don’t usually fall over themselves to believe a policeman, especially when he’s paid to hang around toilets all day like ripe cottage cheese in a mousetrap.
 Let alone one that seems to have, on the tape, possibly a self-righteous political axe to grind (‘no wonder this country is going down the tubes’).